tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 01 Minutes: 35 Seconds
     Max Execution Time(recent) : 00 Hours: 01 Minutes: 51 Seconds
 ### Report Long Description
-    \-When auditing is configured for a NetBackup environment, the following user-initiated actions from NetBackup are recorded and available to view in an audit report: Actions that change the NetBackup configuration.
+    \- When auditing is configured for a NetBackup environment, the following user-initiated actions from NetBackup are recorded and available to view in an audit report: Actions that change the NetBackup configuration.
     \- Examples are policy creation, deletion, and modification, and changing the audit settings.
     \- Actions that change NetBackup run-time objects.
     \- These actions include initiating a restore job and starting or stopping the audit service.